ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/settings/security-privacy.md

 The supported options are:

  - `None`.
 No security password checks are made for general users.
  - `Basic`.
-Password should contain at least one uppercase character, one lowercase character, and one numeric character.
+(Default) Password should contain at least one uppercase character, one lowercase character, and one numeric character.
 Passwords that follow this basic formula are much more difficult to guess.
  - `Good`.
 Password should get security rank of 40 or more
  - `Strong`.
 Password should get security rank of 60 or more.